 A landslide hit Thistle in 1983, closing US 6 and requiring a detour probably involving I-15.
 That's how large distances get in Utah.
 This was I-70 EB, now Exit 156, and the covered shield may have been a new US 191 shield (the route began the year before).

 The next exit east, 158, in 1980.
-US 6 and US 50 were soon put back on I-70, creating U-19 though Green River.
-The length of U-19 is Business I-70 as well.
-Green River is divided in two counties, one in which most people live and one in which most businesses draw revenue.
+US 6 and US 50 were soon put back on I-70, creating UT 19 though Green River.
+The length of UT 19 is Business I-70 as well.
+Until 2003, Green River was divided in two counties, one in which most people live and one in which most businesses draw revenue.
 This creates problems.
 Thanks to Daniel Stober's (former?)
 Utah Highways website for this information.